DoD-Platform-One/bbctl/docs/user-guide.md

 # User Guide

-The BBCTL Command line interface(CLI) tool is designed to simplify development, deployment, auditing and troubleshooting of the BigBang product in a kubernetes cluster.
-The bbctl repository is mirrored to PartyBus code.il2.dso.mil where a Mission DevOps pipelne is run and a package is built and pushed back to repo1.dso.mil.
+The `bbctl` command line interface (CLI) tool is designed to simplify development, deployment, auditing and troubleshooting of the Big Bang product in a kubernetes cluster.
+The `bbctl` repository is mirrored to PartyBus https://code.il2.dso.mil where a Mission DevOps pipeline is ran and a package is built and pushed back to https://repo1.dso.mil.
 The code has passed security scans and is eligible to receive a certificate to field(CTF).

 ## Installation